alkalim/ryzen-catalina/README.md

 # Lazy Man's Guide: macOS Catalina on AMD

 ## Introduction
-There is no shortage of tools and guides about getting macOS Catalina working on an AMD system.
-But all these seem to be produced by hard-core enthusiasts who live and breathe Hackintosh.
-So, many "obvious" steps are either not covered or not given enough explanations.

-DSDTs, SSDTs, drivers, patches, plists etc - these all seem both overwhelming and unnecessary unless you do Hackintoshes for living :) Even though it's all very interesting but the value of this knowledge is pretty low for me because by the time when I need to build my next Hackintosh system I'll either forget all the important details or my knowldege will become obsolete.

-This mini guide assumes you already have Windows 10 installed and want to dual boot.
+This mini-guide is based on my personal experience of installing Hackintosh Catalina on Ryzen from Windows 10.
+This repo also contains my OpenCore files and config just in case you have the same (or very similar) hardware.

 ## Resources and Tools
 ### References and Guides
 1. Amd-osx.com Vanilla Guide: https://vanilla.amd-osx.com/ (good starting point but very basic instructions)
 2. Snazzy Labs video: https://www.youtube.com/watch?v=l_QPLl81GrY (the mother of all AMD Catalina Hackintosh videos) - you should watch this before doing anything
-3. OpenCore AMD Guide: https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/amd-config.plist/amd-config - read only if you run into problems
+3. OpenCore AMD Vanilla Desktop Guide: https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/amd-config.plist/amd-config - read only if you run into problems
-4. OpenCore Vanilla Desktop Guide for AMD: https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/AMD/AMD-config.md (good in-depth guide) - read only if you run into problems

 ### Software
 1. gibMacOS: https://github.com/corpnewt/gibMacOS
 2. SSDT Time: https://github.com/corpnewt/SSDTTime